 There are problems that faced Nigerian primary education during the first decade after Nigerian independence till date.
 Such problems as finance and pupils population affected the three regions immediately after independence.

-In this blog post, we are going to discuss some of these issues bothering the growth and development of primary education in Nigeria and some possible solutions but before I go into that proper, I think it will be important if we first have a preamble on “The national policy on education” since it controls the education system as a whole.
+In this blog post, I am going to discuss some of these issues bothering the growth and development of primary education in Nigeria and some possible solutions but before I go into that proper, I think it will be important if we first have a preamble on “The national policy on education” since it controls the education system as a whole.

 THE NATIONAL POLICY ON EDUCATION (NPE)